AG7GN/networking/hamwan-arden-home-README.md

 1. Plug your PC into your WRS LAN port and log in to the ER-X router's web interface at https://192.168.73.1.
 1. Click the __CLI__ button to open the CLI.
 1. We'll change the IP address of the ER-X's `eth2` interface so it's in the same IP subnet as the AREDN router's LAN interface.
 Then, we'll set up masquerade NAT on this interface.
-Enter these commands in the CLI (__*Change the* `eth2` *address below to your own value in the* `set` *command below!*__):
+Enter these commands in the CLI (__*Change the* `eth2` *address below to your own value in the* `set interfaces...` *command below!*__):

 		configure
 		delete interfaces ethernet eth2 address 10.1.1.1/24